g-jgreen/documentation/content/rule_patterns/push_pull1.md

 Please note the use we use exactly the same way the resource field as in the first example.
 {{% /alert %}}

-If you start a task using this template (e.g. saved as "template3") in the reactive mode like this:
+If we start a task using this template (e.g. saved as "template3") in the reactive mode like this:
 ```
  curl --user apiKey:apiSecret -H "Content-Type:application/json" -X POST -d '{
     "name": "Stream processing",